 * It’s a question of re-training yourself to think before you buy, to see cooking as an adventure and creative outlet, and to commit to spending more time (possibly on the weekend) preparing food for the week ahead.
 We all know how the best plans in the world bite the dust when you’re starving and nothing is ready.
 That’s when fast food is especially enticing, so keep those frozen, pre-cooked, and canned foods ready to make something appetizing in a hurry.

 *Learn to throw a meal together quickly.
-In warm weather a big salad with some lean protein (like garbanzos and hard-boiled eggs), homemade dressing (see the recipe below), and a piece of whole grain bread with peanut butter or cheese is just wonderful.
+In warm weather a big salad with some lean protein (like garbanzos, tofu, and hard-boiled eggs), homemade dressing (see the recipe below), and a piece of whole grain bread with peanut butter or cheese is just wonderful.
 If it’s cold, you can make a pot of soup with canned tomato puree, beans, chopped vegetables, and spices.
-Top with some grated Parmesan and you’re all set.
+Top with some grated Parmesan or nutritional yeast and you’re all set.

 * If you can go grocery shopping without the children, please do.
 It’s very hard not to succumb to requests from little ones who look as if their life depends on you buying that Snickers bar.
 If not, take them to an aisle of healthy food, like fruits, and let them pick something.